 When comparing all of the balance sports they seam to be location driven.
 If you live at the beach surf is more readily available.
 If you live in the city grabbing a skateboard is quicker than driving to the beach.
 If you live in the mountains you might be a skier or a snow boarder.
 In each of these cases the sport that is convenient or close to home is the sport the athlete adapts to.
 I grew up on a lake and an hour from the beach.
 Waterskiing and surfing are what I learned when young.
 If river surfing is close to home people will adapt to it.

-The Following communities have river waves and people come.
+The following communities (and hundreds more) have river waves and people come.